vuhuusy/vuhuusy/README.md

 ## Hi there! 👋, I’m Sy Vu!

-- Data Engineer at Viettel Group.
+- Data Engineer at VIB.

 - Graduated with a Very Good (3.47/4.0) degree from HUST.

-- Skilled in data engineering, distributed systems, and large-scale data processing.
+- Skilled in data engineering, cloud computing, distributed systems, and large-scale data processing.

 ## My Resume / CV